 These days Moose Jaw is a quiet city with broad, well-maintained streets.
 Shop assistants smile welcomingly at visitors to their stores.
 The city makes a clean, wholesome impression.

-Yet a little under a century ago it was renowned as the sin capital of the prairies.
+Yet a century ago it was renowned as the sin capital of the prairies.
 In the 1920s it was even nicknamed Little Chicago because of its lawless behaviour.
 River Street was a hub for bootlegging, gambling, opium smoking and prostitution.